-6.3.2 STREET TOWNHOUSES
+6.3.2 REAR LANE AND STREET TOWNHOUSES

-Within the Neighbourhood Centre Area along the western border of the site 23 freehold street townhouses have been proposed and will be designed to:
+Within the Neighbourhood Centre Area along the western border of the site 35 rear lane townhouse and 6 freehold street townhouse units have been proposed and will be designed to:

 - Complement the architectural design of the dwelling units on the west side of Preserve Drive and adjacent communities. - Adhere to the design directions for the General Urban Area.